openbiox/awosome-bioinformatics/README.md

 - [VAReporter](http://rnd.cgu.edu.tw/vareporter/): VAReporter can provide comprehensive annotation by integrating a wide variety of biomedical databases
 - [SNPnexus](http://www.snp-nexus.org/): SNPnexus was designed to simplify and assist in the selection of functionally relevant Single Nucleotide Polymorphisms (SNP) for large-scale genotyping studies of multifactorial disorders
 - [Oncoscape](https://oncoscape.sttrcancer.org/): an online open-access dataanalysis and visualization platform that empowers researchers and clinicians to discover novel patterns and relationships between linked clinical and molecular data
+- [cellmarker](http://biocc.hrbmu.edu.cn/CellMarker): a manually curated resource of cell markers in human and mouse
+- [awesome](http://www.awesome-hust.com): a database of SNPs that affect protein post-translational modifications
+- [hmdb](http://www.hmdb.ca/system): an online database of small molecule metabolites found in the human body, which facilitates human metabolomics research including the identification and characterization of human metabolites using NMR and MS
+- [redoxdb](https://biocomputer.bio.cuhk.edu.hk/RedoxDB): a curated database of protein oxidative modification
+- [instruct](http://instruct.yulab.org): a database of 3D protein interactome networks with structural resolution
+- [consensuspathdb](http://cpdb.molgen.mpg.de): integrates interaction networks in Homo sapiens including binary and complex protein-protein, genetic, metabolic, signaling, gene regulatory and drug-target interactions, as well as biochemical pathways
+- [phosphonetworks](http://www.phosphonetworks.org): a database for experimentally determined kinase-substrate relationships
+- [dbsno](http://140.138.144.145/~dbSNO): protein S-nitrosylation (SNO) is a reversible post-translational modification (PTM) and involves the covalent attachment of nitric oxide (NO) to the thiol group of cysteine (Cys) residues.
+Given the increasing number of proteins reported to be regulated by this modification, S-nitrosylation is considered to act, in a manner analogous to phosphorylation, as a pleiotropic regulator that elicits dual effects to regulate diverse pathophysiological processes by altering protein function, stability, and conformation change in various cancers and human disorders
+- [hpdi](http://bioinfo.wilmer.jhu.edu/PDI): Human Protein-DNA Interactome (hPDI)
+- [islandviewer](http://www.pathogenomics.sfu.ca/islandviewer): an integrated interface for computational identification and visualization of genomic islands
+- [appris](http://apprisws.bioinfo.cnio.es): a system that deploys a range of computational methods to provide annotations of alternative splice isoforms and identify principal isoforms for vertebrate species
+- [rbpdb](http://rbpdb.ccbr.utoronto.ca): a collection of RNA-binding proteins linked to a curated database of published observations of RNA binding

 ##### Clinical Annotation